 Inevitably, some debates just won't consense.
 When all other means of breaking a deadlock fail, the solution is to vote.
 But before a vote can be taken, there must be a clear set of choices on the ballot.
 Here, again, the normal process of technical discussion blends serendipitously with the project's decision-making procedures.
 The kinds of questions that come to a vote often involve complex, multifaceted issues.
 In any such complex discussion, there are usually one or two people playing the role of honest broker: posting periodic summaries of the various arguments and keeping track of where the core points of disagreement (and agreement) lie.
 These summaries help everyone measure how much progress has been made toward resolving the issues, and remind everyone of what questions remain to be addressed.
 Those same summaries can serve as prototypes for a ballot sheet, should a vote become necessary.
 If the honest brokers have been doing their job well, they will be able to credibly call for a vote when the time comes, and the group will be willing to use a ballot sheet based on their summary of the issues.
-The brokers themselves may be participants in the debate; it is not necessary for them to remain above the fray, as long as they can understand and fairly represent others' views, and not let their partisan sentiments prevent them from summarizing the state of the debate in a neutral fashion.
+The brokers themselves may be participants in the debate; it is not necessary for them to remain above the fray, as long as they can understand and fairly represent others' views, and not let their partisan sentiments prevent them from summarizing the state of the debate accurately.

-Finally, conduct votes in public.
+Finally, conduct votes in public as much as possible.
 There is no need for secrecy or anonymity in a vote on matters that have been debated publicly anyway.
 Have each participant post her votes to the project mailing list, so that any observer can tally and check the results for herself, and so that everything is recorded in the archives.
+If you prefer to use specialized software to conduct the vote, as of this writing in mid-2015 the open source voting system Helios (vote.heliosvoting.org) is a good choice and supports approval voting.